How Pairing Kindness and Connection Led to Success - Startup Stories with Courtney Werner

 Courtney: Yes.

-Anton: By the way, what kind of monetization model do you follow or plan to follow?
+Anton: By the way, what kind of monetization model do you follow or plan to follow in your startup pricing strategy?

 Courtney: We are creating a free web version that will become a funnel to download the premium app experience with a subscription.
 Our B2B model is still being refined.